 A neutralizing concealer can cover up any bruise.
 Neutralizing colors are those which appear opposite each other on the color wheel: Green neutralizes red, for example, and blue neutralizes orange.
 You’ll want to follow application of the concealer with some foundation.
 This will cover the bruise completely.

 Your bruise must be free of cuts, nicks, and stitches.
 Choose a hypoallergenic concealer with a yellow base; the hue offsets blue discoloration.
 But if your bruise is red, you’ll want to use a green concealer.
-If your bruise is brown, you’ll want to use white concealer.
+If your bruise is brown, you’ll want to use a white concealer.
 And if your bruise is yellow, you’ll want to use a lavender-colored concealer.
 Gently apply the concealer to the bruised area and blend.
 Place foundation over the concealer and follow with a translucent powder.
-It's that simple.
+It’s that simple.